tend2infinity/smartface/README.md

 Everytime you click the detect button your image count will increase and you rank will also get updated in realtime .

+## API USED

+I have used CLARIFAI image detection API in my App .
+Clarifai provides API free of cost , actually you can too check that out on their website .

 ## SECURITY FEATURE

 All the passwords which you enter in the register or login page are encrypted into a "hash" .
 Actually the "bcrypt-nodejs" package is used so that your passwords remain hidden in the form of a "hash" which is just a piece of gibberish so that if someone ever tries to get into the database to see the password of a particular user , only thing he could see is just a piece of gibberish which is quite impossibe to decode!!